MarGhaf/Screening-of-Common-Retinal-Diseases-with-Deep-Learning/README.md

 $$ \text{Recall} => 0.9 $$

 # Methodology
-Methodology in a data science project refers to the structured approach or process used to carry out the project from start to finish.The general research strategy in this project is to use the OSEMN pipline on the availabe dataset to structure their workflow and make it more organized and efficient The OSEMiN pipeline consists of the following five steps: **Obtain, Scrub, Explore, Model, and iNterpret**.
+Methodology in a data science project refers to the structured approach or process used to carry out the project from start to finish.The general research strategy in this project is to use the OSEMiN pipline on the availabe dataset to structure their workflow and make it more organized and efficient The OSEMiN pipeline consists of the following five steps: **Obtain, Scrub, Explore, Model, and iNterpret**.

 ## Obtain
 The data that will be used for the model has been graciously prepared by the University of California San Diego, Guangzhou Women and Children's Medical Center This dataset contains thousands of validated OCT and Chest X-Ray images described and analyzed in "Identifying Medical Diagnoses and Treatable Diseases by Image-Based Deep Learning".
 The images are split into a training set and a testing set of independent patients.
 Images are labeled as (disease)-(randomized patient ID)-(image number by this patient) and split into 4 directories: **CNV, DME, DRUSEN, and NORMAL**.
 I will use the processed CT images hosted by Casper for the neural networks.
 In order to access these data I download it directly to the local hardware and create a path to the images.